-As at July 31, 2021, the Company's financial instruments are cash, receivables, reclamation bonds, trade and other payables and amounts due to related parties.
-The amounts reflected in the statement of financial position are carrying amounts and approximate their fair values due to their short-term nature.
+As at July 31, 2022, the Company's financial instruments are cash, receivables, reclamation bonds, trade and other payables and amounts due to related parties.
+Except for reclamation bonds, the amounts reflected in the statement of financial position are carrying amounts and approximate their fair values due to their short-term nature.
+The reclamation bonds amount reflected in the statement of financial position is its carrying amount, adjusted for foreign exchange rate, and approximated its fair value due to the fixed nature of the asset.
 These financial instruments are classified as follows:

-- Cash and reclamation bonds are comprised of balances held at major financial institutions (in the case of reclamation bonds, these are held through the related government body) that are readily convertible into a known amount of cash and which are only subject to an insignificant risk of change in value, is classified as fair value through profit and loss, and is measured at amortized cost on the statement of financial position at fair value; - Receivables are classified as loans and receivables and are initially measured at fair value and subsequent periodic revaluations are recorded at amortized cost using the effective interest method; and - Trade and other payables and amounts due to related parties are classified as other liabilities and are initially measured at fair value and subsequent periodic revaluations are recorded at amortized cost using the effective interest rate method.
+- Cash and reclamation bonds are comprised of balances held at major financial institutions (in the case of reclamation bonds, these are held through the related government body) that are readily convertible into a known amount of cash and which are only subject to an insignificant risk of change in value, are classified as fair value through profit and loss, and are measured at their original cost on the statement of financial position at fair value; - Receivables are classified at amortized cost using the effective interest method; and - Trade and other payables and amounts due to related parties are classified at amortized cost using the effective interest rate method.